Gotabaya Rajapaksa: Conviction of economic mismanagement

 On 14 November 2023, following a case filed by Transparency International Sri Lanka (TISL) and other four activists, the Supreme Court of Sri Lanka found Rajapaksa, his brothers Mahinda and Basil and several other officials guilty of economic mismanagement between 2019 and 2022, stating that the respondents breached the fundamental rights to equal protection of the law in terms of Article 12(1) of the Constitution.
-While no claim was made for compensation by the petitioners, the court ordered that each petitioner was entitled to a legal cost of Rs.150,000 (USD450) by the respondents.
+While no claim was made for compensation by the petitioners, the court ordered that each petitioner was entitled to a legal cost of Rs.150,000 (US$450) by the respondents.

 Honours and awards

 Decorations and medals

-During his 20 years of military service, Rajapaksa has received medals from three Presidents of Sri Lanka, J.R.
-Jayewardene, Ranasinghe Premadasa and D.B.
-Wijetunga.
+During his 20 years of military service, Rajapaksa has received medals from three Presidents of Sri Lanka, J. R. Jayewardene, Ranasinghe Premadasa and D. B. Wijetunga.
 These include the gallantry medals, Rana Wickrama Padakkama and Rana Sura Padakkama, service medals and campaign medals.
 He received the Eastern Humanitarian Operations Medal and the Northern Humanitarian Operations Medal during his tenure as Defense Secretary.